3. Publishing to a graph variant

 Up next

-The Listings Team has been hard at work, and they're now ready to share their updates so that other teams can also start contributing to Project Galactic Coordinates.
+The Listings Team has been hard at work, and they're now ready to share their schema updates so that other teams can also start contributing to Project Galactic Coordinates.

 Previous